oscar-system/oscar-website/etc/README.server.md

 1. Set up a user `oscar` in group `www-data` (with disabled login shell)

+2. Set up an Apache2 site with data in `/var/www/oscar-website/` (or modify the units here for alternate locations); ensure `oscar` owns it, i.e.

+        chown -R oscar:www-data /var/www/oscar-website

+   In the config for that site, make sure to set `GITHUB_WEBHOOK_SECRET` as described elsewhere in this file

-2. In the `oscar` home directory add a clone of the `oscar-website` git repository, i.e., in `/home/oscar/oscar-website` (otherwise adjust `oscar-website.service`)
+3. In the `oscar` home directory add a clone of the `oscar-website` git repository, i.e., in `/home/oscar/oscar-website` (otherwise adjust `oscar-website.service`)

-3. Install the systemd units
+4. Install the systemd units

         cp /home/oscar/oscar-website/etc/oscar-website.* /etc/systemd/system/